Vision model based on the Diffusion Transformer architecture

 label

-: Scalar ImageNet labels.- Shape:
+: Scalar ImageNet labels.

 (batch_size, )